Form 1099-K FAQs: Common situations

 What's new

 On Nov.
-21, 2023, in Notice 2023-74, the IRS announced that calendar year 2023 would be a transition year for third party settlement organizations (TPSOs).
-TPSOs, which include popular payment apps and online marketplaces, must file with the IRS and provide taxpayers a Form 1099-K that reports payments for goods or services where gross payments exceed $20,000 and there are more than 200 transactions during the calendar year.
+26, 2024, in Notice 2024-85 PDF the IRS announced that calendar year 2024 would be a further transition period and calendar year 2025 would be the final transition period for IRS enforcement and administration of certain information reporting requirements for third party settlement organizations (TPSOs).
+TPSOs, which include popular payment apps and online marketplaces, must file with the IRS and provide taxpayers a Form 1099-K that reports payments for goods or services where gross payments exceed $5,000 in 2024; more than $2,500 in 2025; and more than $600 in calendar year 2026 and thereafter.

 Common situations